Free skating: Overview

 The free skating program, also called the free skate or long program, along with the short program, is a segment of single skating, pair skating, and synchronized skating in all ISU championships, the Olympic Winter Games, the Winter Youth Olympic Games, and for junior and senior level skaters, all ISU Grand Prix events and finals for both junior and senior-level skaters.
 The free skating program is skated after the short program.
-Its duration, across all disciplines, is four minutes for senior skaters and teams, and three and one-half minutes for junior skaters and teams.
+Its duration is four minutes for senior skaters and teams, and three and one-half minutes for junior skaters and teams.
+Its duration for synchronized skating is four minutes for senior teams, three minutes and 30 seconds for junior teams, and three minutes for novice teams.
 The ISU states that the time a program begins "must be reckoned" from the moment the skater begins to move or skate until they come to a complete stop at the end of their program.
 All programs in all disciplines must be skated to music of the competitor's choosing; vocal music with lyrics has been allowed in all disciplines since the 2014—2015 season.
 The first time vocal music was allowed at the Olympics was in 2018.
 (Note: The ISU has allowed vocals in the music used in ice dance since the 1997—1998 season.)
 Quintuple jumps are allowed in both single skating and pair skating, but only as individual jumps and not part of a jump combination or a jump sequence.
 Only two triple, quadruple, and quintuple jumps can be executed twice in a free skating program, and no triple jump, quadruple jump, or quintuple jump can be executed more than twice.
 The ISU goes on to state, about these jumps, "Of the two repetitions only one can be a quadruple jump or quint jump.
 If both executions are as solo jumps, the second of these solo jumps will be attributed 70% of its numerical value".